 'The most effective method of combating unauthorised camping is to provide sites in accessible locations for those Gypsies and Travellers who pass through the area.
 This may not be limited to official residential and transit sites; it might also include particular locations which have been identified in the district where Gypsies and Travellers can stop for limited and agreed short periods of time, without having any adverse impact on the settled community.'

 We fully support this position, but we must point out that in reality very little is being done to provide more socially rented pitches sites.
-We appreciate this information regards use of planning powers, so not within your responsibilities, but it is important that you are aware of the broader issues regarding the lack of site provision during your assessment of the review of enforcement powers.
+We appreciate this information regards use of planning powers, but it is important that you are aware of the broader issues regarding the lack of site provision during your assessment of the review of enforcement powers.
 We identify some of the issues below:

 - There has been only been a 2% increase in socially rented pitches between 2010 and 2017; an insufficient number to address even natural growth through household formation, let alone a historic lack of pitches for Gypsy and Traveller families. - There has been an increase in private pitch provision between 2010 and 2017, but there are still insufficient numbers of new pitches to meet Gypsy and Traveller families' needs.
 Many Gypsy and Traveller families cannot buy land or gain planning permission for private sites. - Building a local Gypsy/Traveller site can be a political hot potato, and as a result many local authorities are not identifying land to meet their assessed need for more pitches, as required in Planning Policy for Travellers (PPTS).
 Two organisations conducted research in 2016 which evidenced this, showing that only 10 out of 66 local authorities in the South East and only 15 out of 70 in the East and West Midlands were identifying land to meet the need for more Traveller pitches.
 There are no monitoring mechanisms for this specifically and no sanctions in place for local authorities who ignore this requirement and the new Housing Delivery Test is unlikely assist in this. - The PPTS definition has meant that not all Gypsies and Travellers are assessed as requiring a pitch, meaning that not all Gypsies and Travellers who need a place to live in their caravan are being captured and provided for in Local Plans. - It is quite evident, by the very existence of unauthorised encampments, that Local Plans are not sufficiently including Gypsy and Traveller site provision.
-Without strong representations being made by GRT support groups or their private planners then independent inspectors of Local Plans are not identifying issues of the lack of site provision. - The lack of will to build pitches is also clear from the lack of take up of government grants for building them.
-There were only four completed pitches under the Affordable Homes Programme (2015-2018), and when we checked in March 2018 only one successful bid to the Shared Ownership and Affordable Homes Programme (2016-2021) for a transit site.
+Without strong representations being made by GRT support groups or their private planners then independent inspectors of Local Plans are not identifying issues of the lack of site provision.

+The lack of will to build pitches is also clear from the lack of take up of government grants for building them.
+There were only four completed pitches under the Affordable Homes Programme (2015-2018), and in Lord Bourne's answer to PQ HL12767 he stated no new pitches had been approved since April 2017.

 So, we assert that adequate provision of sites is very unlikely to happen without strong political leadership both nationally and locally on this issue.
-We urge you to consider these factors during the review and would also welcome a ministerial letter to all local authorities about ensuring the unmet need for sites is met,.
+We urge you to consider these factors and would also welcome a ministerial letter to all local authorities about ensuring the unmet need for sites is met and to promote the existence of funding through the Shared Ownership and Affordable Homes Programme.
+Please can you indicate whether you are able to do this?